zhoujingya/mojo/stdlib/docs/style-guide.md

 are working on uses a different style, continue using that style to maintain consistency.
 We are not currently accepting pull requests that propose extensive formatting or renaming changes.
-Although these are our style conventions, not all code currently adheres to it.
-When preparing a new change, it is important to adhere to the style and naming conventions already established in that module.
-Therefore, if the module you are working on uses a different style, continue using that style to maintain consistency.
-We are not currently accepting pull requests that propose extensive formatting or renaming changes.

-### Naming guidelines
 ### Naming guidelines

 #### ℹ️ Prefer descriptive parameter names over single-letter names